mokagio/mokacoding/metallo/src/posts/2020-10-07-you-dont-need-it-yet.md

 Remote pair programming involves real-time streaming of and interaction with the users' screen; making it work cross-platform is not a simple feat.
 Getting that right might have taken too much time, eating up the founders' savings, possibly ending up in that section of the startup cemetery reserved for those burnt their runway before their product ever saw the light of day.

-You Don't Need It Yet is an application of purposeful restraint in what we decide to build in the interest of delivering value to the users as soon as possible.
+**You Don't Need It Yet is a purposeful restraint of what you decide to build in the interest of delivering value to the users as soon as possible.**

 It goes against the perfectionist nature shared by most software developers.
 To practice it, you need to be comfortable with being uncomfortable about your product's completeness, because you'll need to ship something clearly unfinished.